3D scanner categories

 You may also like:

-Handheld 3D scanners 2024: top 6 selection and buying guide
+Handheld 3D scanners 2024: top 5 selection (under $30K) and buying guide

 It is important to keep in mind that despite being portable by hand, most of these 3D scanners are not wireless as they need to be connected at all times to a computer via USB and to a power outlet.
 Mobility is therefore somewhat limited.
 Only a few portable 3D scanners are fully wireless.